pytorch/torchtune/docs/source/tutorials/datasets.rst

 Setting max sequence length
 ---------------------------

+The default collator :func:`~torchtune.utils.collate.padded_collate` used in all our training recipes will pad samples to the max sequence length within the batch, not globally.
+If you wish to set an upper limit on the max sequence length globally, you can specify it in the dataset builder with ``max_seq_len``.
+Any sample in the dataset that is longer than ``max_seq_len`` will be truncated in :func:`~torchtune.data.truncate`.
+The tokenizer's EOS ids are ensured to be the last token, except in :class:`~torchtune.datasets.TextCompletionDataset`.

-Generally, you want the max sequence length return in each data sample to match the context window size of your model.
+Generally, you want the max sequence length returned in each data sample to match the context window size of your model.
 You can also decrease this value to reduce memory usage depending on your hardware constraints.

 .. code-block:: python